 3. Voluntary liquidation

-When a business ceases operation of its own volition.
+Voluntary liquidation occurs when a business ceases operation of its own volition.
 The decision for voluntary liquidation may stem from the realization that the business is no longer capable of profitable operations.
-For instance, at present, a firm that manufactures typewriters may voluntarily liquidate its assets when it realizes that the market for typewriters will soon disappear.
+For instance, a firm that manufactures typewriters may have chosen to voluntarily liquidate its assets upon realizing that the advent of personal computers meant that the market for typewriters would soon disappear.
 Voluntary liquidation may be complete voluntary liquidation or partial voluntary liquidation.

-Creditor induced liquidation happens when the creditors of a business force a business to cease operation and sell off assets.
-Creditors who have lent money to the business may no longer have confidence in the business’s ability to pay back the loans in the future.
-As a result, the creditors may attempt to recover the loans by forcing the business to liquidate its assets and cease operation.
+Creditor induced liquidation happens when the creditors of a business force a business to cease operation and sell off its assets.
+Creditors who have lent money to the business may no longer have confidence in the business’s ability to pay back the loans.
+As a result, when the business fails to make scheduled loan payments, the creditors may attempt to recover the loans by forcing the business to liquidate its assets.

-When the government of a country forces a business to cease operation and sell off assets.
-It is distinct from a creditor induced liquidation as the government need not have any financial interest in the business.
-Government-induced liquidations are often justified through non-market arguments.
+Government induced liquidation is distinct from a creditor induced liquidation, as the government need not have any financial interest in the business.
+Government induced liquidations are often justified through non-market arguments.
 For instance:

-- Environmental argument: A profitable manufacturing business may be asked to liquidate its operations as it generates a lot of pollution.
+- Environmental argument: A profitable manufacturing business may be asked to liquidate its operations because it generates a lot of pollution.

-- Moral argument: An arms and ammunition manufacturing business may be asked to liquidate its operations as the government believes them to be unethical.
+- Moral argument: An arms and ammunition manufacturing business may be asked to liquidate its operations because the government believes them to be unethical.

 Learn more: Download CFI’s Free Liquidation Value Template.

 |Complete Voluntary Liquidation||A typewriter manufacturer sells off all its assets|